OpenEvalProject/evals/manuscripts/elife-55913/v1/manuscript.md

 Note we recently published another study that utilizes a simplified version of ISLA for some of the data analysis, albeit in a very different way from how it is used here (Wong et al., 2020).

-## Point cloud transformation into TFOR and CFOR
+### Point cloud transformation into TFOR and CFOR

 To place cells in a matched Tissue Frame of Reference (TFOR) prior to feature embedding (Figure 3—figure supplement 1B, left route), primordia were aligned using a simple PCA-based approach that does not require full image registration.
 To this end, 3000 landmarks were sampled from a given primordium's binary overall segmentation mask using ISLA and a modified PCA was applied to the resulting point cloud.
 Given that the pLLP's longest axis is always its front-rear axis and the shortest axis is always the apicobasal axis, PCA transformation snaps primordia that had been acquired at a slight angle into a consistent frame of reference.
 Our modification ensured that 180° flipping could not occur in this procedure.
 To complete the alignment, the primordial point clouds were translated such that the frontal-most point becomes the coordinate system's origin.
 Finally, the ISLA point clouds extracted from individual cells as described in the previous paragraph were transformed using the same PCA, thus matching their orientation to the common tissue frame of reference.

 To create a Cell Frame of Reference (CFOR) that is invariant to size, rotation and handedness (Figure 3—figure supplement 1B, right route), point cloud volumes were first normalized such that the sum of the magnitudes of all centroid-to-landmark vectors is 1.
 Second, cellular point clouds were cast into a pairwise distance (PD) representation.
 In the PD space, each point of the cloud is no longer characterized by three spatial coordinates but instead by the distances to every other point of the cloud.
 This representation is rotationally invariant but also extremely high-dimensional (an LxL array, where L is the number of landmarks).
 To reduce dimensionality, only the 10th, 50th and 90th percentiles of all pairwise distances for each point were chosen to represent that point (resulting in an Lx3 array), which we reasoned would encode both local and global relative spatial location.

-## Feature embedding with CBE
+### Feature embedding with CBE

 To determine reference cluster centers for Cluster-Based Embedding (CBE) (Figure 3D, Figure 3—figure supplement 1B), point clouds from multiple samples were centered on their respective centroids and overlaid.
 K-means clustering was performed on this overlaid cloud (using scikit-learn's MiniBatchKMeans implementation) with k = 20.
 The resulting cluster centers were used as common reference points for the next step.

 Several measures were taken to improve the robustness and performance of this cluster detection.
 First, individual cellular point clouds were downsampled from 2000 points to 500 points prior to being overlaid, using k-means clustering with k = 500 clusters, the centers of which were used as the new landmarks.
 Second, not all available cells were used in the overlay.
 Instead, a representative random subset of primordia (at least 10, at most 25) was selected and only their cells were used in the overlay.
 The resulting cluster centers were used as reference points across all available samples.
 Third, the entire overlaid point cloud was downsampled using a density-dependent downsampling approach inspired by Qiu et al., 2011 (see below), yielding a final overlaid cloud of at most 200'000 points, which allowed reference cluster centers to be computed reasonably efficiently.

 Density-dependent downsampling was performed using a simplified version of the algorithm described by Qiu et al., 2011.
-First, the local density (LD) at each point is found, which is defined as the number of points in the local neighborhood, i.e. a sphere whose radius is the median pairwise distance between all points multiplied by an empirically determined factor (here 5).
-Next, a target density (TD) is determined, which in accordance with Qiu et al. was set to be the third percentile of all local densities.
+First, the local density ($LD$) at each point is found, which is defined as the number of points in the local neighborhood, i.e. a sphere whose radius is the median pairwise distance between all points multiplied by an empirically determined factor (here 5).
+Next, a target density ($TD$) is determined, which in accordance with Qiu et al. was set to be the third percentile of all local densities.
 Now, points are downsampled such that the probability of keeping each point is given by Equation 1.
-If necessary, the resulting downsampled distribution is further reduced by random sampling in order to reach the maximum of 200'000 points.(4)p(keep_cell_i) ={1, if LDi<TD TDLDi, otherwise
+If necessary, the resulting downsampled distribution is further reduced by random sampling in order to reach the maximum of 200'000 points.

+$$
+p(keep_cell_i) ={1, if LD_{i}<TD \frac{TD}{LD_{i}}, otherwise
+$$

 Density-dependent downsampling was chosen to avoid cases where high-density agglomerations of landmarks in a particular region accumulate multiple clusters and thus deplete lower-density regions of local reference points; density-dependent downsampling preserves the overall shape of the overlaid point cloud whilst reducing local density peaks.